Alokkumar-cell/iichackthon/README.md

 3. Movable Pic (gif) is used from Flaticon.
 4. Font is used From Googlefont.
 5. Backend is developed using the help of Chatgpt.
-6. VS code is used as Editor.
+6. VS code is used as CodeEditor.